-Shares of the Fund May Trade at Prices Other Than NAV.
-Shares of the Fund trade on stock exchanges at prices at, above or below the Fund's most recent NAV.
-The NAV of the Fund is calculated at the end of each business day and fluctuates with changes in the market value of the Fund's holdings.
-The trading price of the Fund's shares fluctuates continuously throughout trading hours based on both market supply of and demand for Fund shares and the underlying value of the Fund's portfolio holdings or NAV.
-As a result, the trading prices of the Fund's shares may deviate significantly from NAV during periods of market volatility.
-ANY OF THESE FACTORS, AMONG OTHERS, MAY LEAD TO THE FUND'S SHARES TRADING AT A PREMIUM OR DISCOUNT TO NAV.
-However, because shares can be created and redeemed in Creation Units at NAV, BFA believes that large discounts or premiums to the NAV of the Fund are not likely to be sustained over the long term (unlike shares of many closed-end funds, which frequently trade at appreciable discounts from, and sometimes at premiums to, their NAVs).
-While the creation/redemption feature is designed to make it more likely that the Fund's shares normally will trade on stock exchanges at prices close to the Fund's next calculated NAV, exchange prices are not expected to correlate exactly with the Fund's NAV due to timing reasons, supply and demand imbalances and other factors.
-In addition, disruptions to creations and redemptions, including disruptions at market makers, Authorized Participants, or market participants or during periods of significant market volatility, may result in trading prices for shares of the Fund that differ significantly from its NAV.
+Shares of the Fund and the Underlying Fund May Trade at Prices Other Than NAV.
+Shares of the Fund and the Underlying Fund each trade on stock exchanges at prices at, above or below the Fund's most recent NAV.
+The NAV of the Fund is calculated at the end of each business day and fluctuates with changes in the market value of the Fund's or the Underlying Fund's holdings.
+The trading price of each of the Fund's and the Underlying Fund's shares fluctuates continuously throughout trading hours based on both market supply of and demand for their shares and the underlying value of their portfolio holdings or NAV.
+As a result, the trading prices of the Fund's and the Underlying Fund's shares may deviate significantly from NAV during periods of market volatility.
+ANY OF THESE FACTORS, AMONG OTHERS, MAY LEAD TO SHARES TRADING AT A PREMIUM OR DISCOUNT TO NAV.
+However, because shares can be created and redeemed in Creation Units at NAV, BFA believes that large discounts or premiums to the NAV of the Fund or the Underlying Fund, as applicable, are not likely to be sustained over the long term (unlike shares of many closed-end funds, which frequently trade at appreciable discounts from, and sometimes at premiums to, their NAVs).
+While the creation/redemption feature is designed to make it more likely that the Fund's or the Underlying Fund's shares normally will trade on stock exchanges at prices close to the Fund's or the Underlying Fund's next calculated NAV, exchange prices are not expected to correlate exactly with the NAV due to timing reasons, supply and demand imbalances and other factors.
+In addition, disruptions to creations and redemptions, including disruptions at market makers, Authorized Participants, or market participants or during periods of significant market volatility, may result in trading prices for shares of the Fund or the Underlying Fund that differ significantly from its NAV.